 Specific states, including Rhode Island, offer mediation to homeowners who are behind in mortgage payments and facing a foreclosure.
 In mediation, the borrower, the foreclosing party (the "lender"), and an impartial mediator get together and try to work out a way to avoid foreclosure.

 While Rhode Island's law requiring lenders to participate in mediation was set to expire in July 2018, the state legislature extended the program for several years.

 Read on to learn the basics about Rhode Island foreclosures, how Rhode Island’s foreclosure mediation process works, and when the mediation program will end.

 Before the mediation law went into effect in 2013, Rhode Island had one of the least restrictive foreclosure processes in the country.
 Most foreclosures in the state are nonjudicial, which means the lender does not have to go through state court to foreclose.
-Instead, the lender simply has to give a notice of sale to the borrower and publish the notice in a newspaper.
+Instead, the lender simply has to give a preforeclosure notice and a notice of sale to the borrower, and publish the notice in a newspaper.
 (To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)

 Now, as part of the Rhode Island process, lenders must also give borrowers the opportunity to meet at a mediation conference to explore alternatives to foreclosure.

 Foreclosure mediation is a process that can help a homeowner avoid going through a foreclosure.
 Mediation consists of a meeting between the borrower, the lender (though usually the servicer attends the mediation on behalf of the lender), and the mediation coordinator, who is an impartial third-party that facilitates the meeting.